-Stressful conditions and low salaries mean that bribery is common among the nurses and doctors who do stay in the country.
-Patients often give medical staff gifts or money in exchange for better service.
+Stressful conditions and low salaries mean that bribery remains an issue among some medical staff.
+Some patients still give gifts or money in exchange for better service, although anti-corruption efforts have been increasing.
 That said, this is less likely to occur in the private sector.

 Public healthcare in Romania